sophialuanfx/smarthire-demo/README.md

 ## Features

+- **Altair Chart:** Visualize job data from the last 7 days using Altair charts.
+- **Location Filtering:** Filter job postings based on location.
 - **Resume Parsing:** Extract relevant information from resumes.
 - **Smart Job Suggestions:** Generate tailored job suggestions based on resume content.
-- **Direct Application:** Allow users to apply directly to suggested jobs from within the application.
+Allow users to apply directly to suggested jobs from within the application.
-- **Altair Chart:** Visualize job data from the last 7 days using Altair charts.
-- **Location Filtering:** Filter job postings based on location.
 - **Job Subscription:** Subscribe to receive job postings directly to your email.